Ancient parasite highlights humans' role in spread of disease

 The infection, in which the parasite burrows through the skin of people wading or swimming in waters where it hides in freshwater snails, has become progressively more common over time and now causes a huge burden of disease across the world.

-According to the World Health Organisation, schistosomiasis affects almost 240 million people worldwide, and more than 700 million people live in endemic areas.
+According to the World Health Organization, schistosomiasis affects almost 240 million people worldwide, and more than 700 million people live in endemic areas.

 The egg was found in the pelvic area of the burial grave, where the intestines and bladder of the person would have been.